 While Scripture does not point out a wind-catching feature at the bow, the abbreviated account we are given in Genesis makes no mention of drinking water, the number of animals, or the way they got out of the Ark either.

-Nothing in this newly depicted Ark contradicts Scripture; in fact, it shows how accurate Scripture is!
+Nothing in this newly depicted Ark contradicts Scripture; in fact, it shows how accurate Scripture is, since the proportions are so realistic!

 Wind-driven waves would cause a drifting vessel to turn dangerously side-on to the weather.
 However, such waves could be safely navigated by making the Ark steer itself with a wind-catching obstruction on the bow.
 To be effective, this obstruction must be large enough to overcome the turning effect of the waves.
 While many designs could work, the possibility shown here reflects the high stems which were a hallmark of ancient ships.

 Any opening on the deck of a ship needs a wall (coaming) to prevent water from flowing in, especially when the ship rolls.
 In this illustration, the window “ends a cubit upward and above,” as described in Genesis 6:16.
 The central position of the skylight is chosen to reflect the idea of a “noon light.”
 This also means that the window does not need to be exactly one cubit.
 Perhaps the skylight had a transparent roof (even more a “noon light”), or the skylight roof could be opened (which might correspond to when “Noah removed the covering of the Ark”).
 While variations are possible, a window without coaming is not the most logical solution.